nwtsai/FrackMan/README.md

 # FrackMan
-A video game based on the old arcade game 'Dig Dug' | Developed with C++
+A video game based on the old arcade game 'Dig Dug', circa 1982

 # Description
 ‣ The object of the game is to find all hidden Oil Barrel objects and proceed to the next level without getting caught by the AI, also known as the Protesters <br />